kevinzunigacuellar/web/src/pages/blog/dark-mode-in-astro.md

 ---
-layout: '../../layouts/BlogLayout.astro'
+layout: "../../layouts/BlogLayout.astro"
 title: Add dark mode with tailwindcss in Astro
 setup: |
   import heroSrc from "../../images/hero_images/darkmode.jpeg" import BlogImage from "../../components/BlogImage.astro"
-imageAlt: 'A rocket in space'
+imageAlt: "A rocket in space"
-heroImage: 'darkmode.jpeg'
+heroImage: "darkmode.jpeg"
 pubDate: 2022-05-04
 description: In this guide, you will learn how to add a perfect dark mode to your Astro project 🚀 using TailwindCSS.
 ---